fbfdsouza/streams/README.md

  4) JSX
  5) CSS

-### Sample of the stream being provided through OBS and being accessed by our React APP.
+### Sample of the stream being provided through OBS and being accessed by our React APP that requested it to the RTMP Server.

 ![Stream Sample](resources/simplevideo.gif)